Check digit: UPC, EAN, GLN, GTIN, numbers administered by GS1

+A GS1 check digit calculator and detailed documentation is online at GS1's website.
+Another official calculator page shows that the mechanism for GTIN-13 is the same for Global Location Number/GLN.

 For instance, the UPC-A barcode for a box of tissues is "036000241457".
 The last digit is the check digit "7", and if the other numbers are correct then the check digit calculation must produce 7.